MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 ---
 title: Add event handling
-description: Events allow an embedded dossier to communicate with the container page.
+description: Events allow an embedded dashboard to communicate with the container page.
 You can listen for these events and provide event handler functions to respond to them.
 You use helper methods in the Embedding SDK to add event handling.
-For example, you can add code to capture selection events from one dossier and apply them as a filter to a second dossier.
+For example, you can add code to capture selection events from one dashboard and apply them as a filter to a second dashboard.
 ---

-Events allow an embedded dossier to communicate with the container page.
+Events allow an embedded dashboard to communicate with the container page.
 You can listen to these events and provide event handler functions to respond to them.
 You use helper methods in the Embedding SDK to add event handlers.
-For example, you can add code to capture selection events from one dossier and apply them as a filter to a second dossier.
+For example, you can add code to capture selection events from one dashboard and apply them as a filter to a second dashboard.

 :::tip

-To help you get started, we have provided an [example in the Embedding SDK Playground](https://microstrategy.github.io/playground/?example=g5) that embeds a dossier and adds event handling, as well as a description of [events](#events), [event handlers](#event-handlers), and [wrapper functions](#wrapper-functions) you can use to handle additional events.
+To help you get started, we have provided an [example in the Embedding SDK Playground](https://microstrategy.github.io/playground/?example=g5) that embeds a dashboard and adds event handling, as well as a description of [events](#events), [event handlers](#event-handlers), and [wrapper functions](#wrapper-functions) you can use to handle additional events.

 :::

-Once you have used the `dossier.create(props)` method to embed a dossier into a third-party web page, you can use the methods described below to communicate between the dossier and the container page.
+Once you have used the `dossier.create(props)` method to embed a dashboard into a third-party web page, you can use the methods described below to communicate between the dashboard and the container page.
 You can register [event handlers](#event-handlers) for the [events](#events) that are automatically raised when a visualization is selected or when a page or filter is changed.
 [Wrapper functions](#wrapper-functions) are provided to make it easy to register event handlers for specific events.

 ## Events